Pets & Vets

 Military War Dogs and Military Contractor Dogs transport and veterinary support

-Pet foster care for deployed military
+Pet foster care for deployed military grants

-Free adoption and benefits for ALL veterans
+Free adoption and benefits programs for veterans

 Examples of Our Work